jvanderhoof/heroku_builder/README.md

 ### Running Rake Tasks

 Heroku Builder currently has two actions: `apply` and `deploy`.

-Apply will:
+#### Apply

+`$ rake builder:staging:apply`

-* Create the application, if it has not been created
+1. Creates the application, if it has not been created
-* Set Config-vars (if there are changes)
+2. Sets Config-vars (if there are changes)
-* Deploy code (if there are changes)
+3. Deploys code (if there are changes)
-* Configure Add-ons (if there are changes)
+4. Configures Add-ons (if there are changes)
-* Configure Resources (if there are changes)
+5. Configures Resources (if there are changes)

 As `apply` only adds or updates when your `heroku.yml` file has changes, it's safe to always use `apply` to deploy code.
 Alternatively, you can just run the `deploy` portion.

-Deploy will:
+#### Deploy

+`$ rake builder:staging:deploy`

-* Switch to the branch for that environment
+1. Switches to the branch for that environment
-* Pull down any remote changes
+2. Pulls down any remote changes
-* Create a remote for Heroku, if the remote is not present
+3. Creates a remote for Heroku, if the remote is not present
-* Push to that remote
+4. Pushes to that remote

 The environments defined in your `heroku.yml` file provide scope for the Heroku Builder rake tasks.
 If you have the following: